Appetite Control Depends on Signaling at the ‘Primary Cilium’, Mouse Study Shows

 At the same time, cilia researchers such as Jeremy Reiter, MD, PhD, professor and chair of the Department of Biochemistry at UCSF, had been exploring how rare genetic defects in primary cilia cause diseases such as Bardet-Biedl and Alström syndromes, which are nearly always accompanied by extreme obesity.
 A burst of research by Reiter and others in the past few years has explained how cilia defects lead to the other symptoms of these syndromes, such as extra fingers or toes, retinal defects, and kidney disease, but the link to obesity remained unclear.

-In the new study, Vaisse’s team collaborated with Reiter as well as neuroscientist Mark von Zastrow, MD, PhD, a professor of psychiatry at UCSF, to study whether there might be a link between how MC4R mutations and cilia defects drive obesity.
+In the new study, Vaisse’s team collaborated with Reiter as well as neuroscientist Mark von Zastrow, MD, PhD, a professor of psychiatry and a member of the UCSF Weill Institute for Neurosciences, to study whether there might be a link between how MC4R mutations and cilia defects drive obesity.

 They began by fluorescently tagging the MC4R protein in the brains of laboratory mice.
 When the researchers examined the newly visible MC4R-expressing neurons, they found that the MC4R protein was uniquely concentrated in the cells’ primary cilia, suggesting that its key appetite-regulating function may occur there.
 Indeed, when the researchers caused mice to express the mutated versions of the human MC4R gene seen in patients with extreme obesity, they found that the MC4R protein failed to reach the cilia.